On this page

 Additional steps and information

-Starting with version 6.6, there's an additional step you may want to perform if you're using Oracle.
+There's an additional step you may want to perform if you're using Oracle.
 On Oracle, the database columns to be dropped are now marked as UNUSED and are not physically dropped anymore.
 To reclaim disk space, Oracle administrators must drop these unused columns manually.
 The SQL request is

 ALTER TABLE foo DROP UNUSED COLUMNS.
 The relevant tables are listed in the system table